 Opening a restaurant is a big undertaking.
 But if you’re passionate about the food service industry and you’re ready to put in the work and proper planning, who’s to say your restaurant won’t be a success?
-In this article, we’ll explore the benefits and costs of opening a restaurant and also give you a comprehensive list of steps that will help you turn your dreams of owning a culinary business into reality.
+In this article, we’ll explore how to open a restaurant, the benefits and costs of opening a restaurant and also give you a comprehensive list of steps that will help you turn your dreams of owning a culinary business into reality.

 3 Benefits of opening a restaurant